 - Discover our provincial parks and dozens of regional and community parks with places for camping.

 - Enjoy the fruits of our labour at Farmers’ Markets, roadside farm stands, flour mills, and cheesemakers.
 Prepare to discover some of the best borscht in BC!

 - Explore our mountains.
-Incredible skiing & snowboarding in the winter, great trails for hiking and biking in the warmer months all available at Big White, Phoenix Mountain, and Baldy Mountain.
+Incredible skiing & snowboarding in the winter, and great trails for hiking and biking in the warmer months are all available at Big White, Phoenix Mountain, and Baldy Mountain.